arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 Once you set up your account information in Visual Studio, you can publish your current solution in the background with only a few mouse clicks.

-In this exercise, you set up the credentials to authenticate with the Windows Azure Management Service and then publish the MyTodo application from Visual Studio.
+In this exercise, you will set up the credentials to authenticate with the Windows Azure Management Service and then publish the myTODO application from Visual Studio.

 <a name="Ex3Task1" />